Bira/octopus-carnival/_drafts/wir-mm2-4e-devils-01.md

 Their fighting style is a lot less fancy than that of their smaller counterparts, but they turn out to have a lot more mental control over their chains.
 So much, in fact, that they can use those chains to manipulate ensnared victims and make them into puppets.
+They're also a lot smarter than they look.

 ### The Numbers